KDE/kdenlive/dev-docs/contributing.md

 * Create a merge request on GitLab
 * Get it reviewed
-* Join the Telegram group
+* Join the Matrix group #kdenlive-dev:kde.org

 ## Coding Guidelines